-Active Crisis Supp port 9.
-Crisis and Special Populations Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Legal and possible liability in Aged Youth Sign of human trafficking and The use of mobile crisis teat The ability to work with comenforcement Skills: Providing culturally approp Providing peer support when post-release from detention cific to intersectional identities ssues while working with Transitional nd abuse ms instead of law enforcement mmunity partners, including law riate/safe field-based services en crisis occurs during incarceration and Impact of crisis event on family and natural supports Cultural awareness and humility principles and practices Cultural understandings of mental health Implicit & explicit bias, systemic racism, and challenges faced by special populations, including LGBTQ+, youth, older adults, gender identity, immigrants, refugees, etc. Abilities: Recognizing the signs of human trafficking and abuse and knowing how to help Working with various subpopulations Working with community partners, including law enforcement.
+Active Crisis Supp ort 9.
+Crisis and Special Populations Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Impact of crisis event on family and natural supports Cultural awareness and humility principles and practices Cultural understandings of mental health Implicit & explicit bias, systemic racism, and challenges faced by special populations, including LGBTQ+, youth, older adults, gender identity, immigrants, refugees, etc. Abilities: Recognizing the signs of hu how to help Working with various subp man trafficking and abuse and knowing . . partners, including law enforcement.

-Post Crisis/Recovery Core Competencies 10.
+Post Crisis/Recovery / Core Competencies 10.
 Crisis Planning and Support Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Knowledge: Knowledge of post-crisis interventions.
 Understand the overall life implications resulting from a psychiatric involuntary hold.
 Know and be able to link individuals to resources and services specific to their intersectional identities.
 Crisis & safety management guidelines Safety planning and supporting self-determination Suicide awareness/prevention Conflict resolution techniques Problem solving skills Knowledge and linkages to community resources Connections map for natural supports Skills: Plan continuing care, relapse prevention, and discharge planning with individuals and those they wish included (e.g., natural supports, providers).
 Know how to support individuals facing long/short-term homelessness after a crisis event.
 Know strategies to build resilience and perseverance and be able to share them when appropriate.
 Provide support in meeting legal sanctions such as Mental Health Court requirements.
 Abilities: Be available for post-crisis support.
 Promote hope, the potential for change, and personal empowerment.
 Be non-judgmental about individual responses to crisis and trauma.
 Meet people where they are, understand that they may not be ready to accept services or talk to you about their trauma.
 Support individual choice with decision-making and services received.
 Be alert to signs that a new crisis experience is starting.

 Post Crisis/Recovery Core Competencies 11.
 Self-Awareness and Self- Care Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) compassion fatigue, vicario traumatic stress.
-Know the importance of or stress.
-Know resources to promot Develop a working knowled "activation" and "self-mana goals.
+Know the importance of on stress.
+Know resources to promote Develop a working knowled "activation" and "self-mana goals.
 Skills: Develop self-care skills and professionals.
-Strengthen social skills and including peer and natural Learn to respond appropria triggers, and indicators.
+Strengthen social skills and including peer and natural set triggers, and indicators.
 Use tools & techniques for environments.
-Practice a strengths-based wellness. agoing support for overcoming e personal resilience.
-Age of the concepts of agement" of whole health coping practices for helping healthy social networks support systems.
-Itely to personal stressors, entering "triggering" approach to recovery / n their recovery journey as an ditional techniques or Self-awareness and self-care for the Peer Worker Self-awareness and self-care techniques for the person in care Recognize signs of stress and burnout and respond Abilities: Conduct themselves in a manner that fosters recovery and promotes hope for individuals who are on their own recovery journey.
+Practice a strengths-based wellness. going support for overcoming e personal resilience.
+Ige of the concepts of agement" of whole health coping practices for helping healthy social networks support systems. tely to personal stressors, entering "triggering" approach to recovery / n their recovery journey as an ditional techniques or Self-awareness and self-care for the Peer Worker Self-awareness and self-care techniques for the person in care Recognize signs of stress and burnout and respond Abilities: Conduct themselves in a m promotes hope for individu anner that fosters recovery and als who are on their own recovery journey.